 What do you think about Madonna?

 Her music is very hit-and-miss but conceptually she’s a very important influence on k-pop (read more here).
 Best albums would be Like A Prayer, Bedtime Stories, Ray Of Light, rest of her albums have too many dud songs to be worth bothering with.
+In fact even those albums have quite a few dud songs.

 What do you think about Taylor Swift?